jaketrent/elm-kata-map/README.md

 - Usually on light directly above declaration
 - First is the name of the function
 - Separated by `:` colon
-- The a list of parameters, separated by `->` arrows
+- The list of parameters, separated by `->` arrows
 - The final "parameter" is actually the return type; eg `List b`
 - Parameters listed as types only; no variable names
 - `a` and `b` are generic types; Start with `a` and go in alpha order by convention